 Service Request Procedure

-- Please contact Zhanyuan Zhang via e-mail (email@example.com), by phone (573-882-6922), or meet in our transformation lab to discuss your service request.
+- Please contact Zhanyuan Jon Zhang via e-mail (email@example.com), by phone (573-882-6922), or meet in our transformation lab to discuss your service request.

+- After the initial contact, we will send you an invoice for payment.
+After receiving the payment, we will start transformation experiments.
 If you are located outside the state of Missouri, please contact USDA-APHIS as soon as possible, to request permission for cross-state movement of transgenic materials.

-- You will need to subclone your gene expression cassette into our binary vector pZY101, pZY101.2, pFGC5941(-), pFGC5941 or other vectors published by PTCF.
-Off-campus users are required to sign a Material Transfer Agreement sheet to use any of these vectors.
-We will mobilize the vector into Agrobacterium cells and confirm its integrity within the cells at a charge of $130/vector confirmation.
+- You will subclone your gene expression cassette into binary vector pZY101, pZY101.2, pFGC5941(-), pFGC5941, pEarleyGate series (containing bar cassette), or other vectors published or verified by PTCF.
+Off-campus users will sign a Material Transfer Agreement sheet to use any of pZY101, pZY101.2 or pFGC5941(-).
+Both pFGC5941 and pEarleyGate series can be purchased from TAIR (The Arabidopsis Information Resource) without going through MTA process.
+We will mobilize the vector into Agrobacterium cells and confirm its integrity within the cells at a charge of $150/vector confirmation.
 Please provide the restriction map of your construct for our confirmation work.

 Below are what we would like to communicate with our users so the requirements and expectations will be clear before the service experiments start.

 - Users are encouraged to request empty vector control events.
 This will not only benefit the user’s publication requirement but also allow evaluating if user’s genes of interest have any negative impact on plant transformation in our side-by-side service experiments.

 - Standard time for service deliverables can be found under the “Service” for each crop species.